mikkopatama/eugenefont/README.md

 ☐ Strings playing techniques

-☐ More [Noteheads](https://w3c-cg.github.io/smufl/latest/tables/noteheads.html), not necessarily all in the SMuFL standard
+☐ More noteheads, not necessarily all in the SMuFL standard